Carn Ban, Arran: Description

 Carn Ban is situated in the southern part of Arran, and a walk of 4 mi is required to reach the site.
 It is on a steep south-west facing slope in a forest clearing partly covered in grass.

 It is considered as one of the most famous of the Neolithic long cairns of south-west Scotland.
 It is of a type found across south-west Scotland known as a Clyde cairn.
 It is trapezoidal in shape, with a semicircular forecourt at the upper northeast end.
 The forecourt has an entrance leading into a long chamber divided into compartments by cross-slabs, similar to the arrangement at Torrylin Cairn, about 3 mi to the southwest.
 The chamber of Carn Ban is 30 metres long and 18 metres broad.
 The tomb was excavated in the late 19th century, but the only finds were a flint flake, an unburnt fragment of human bone, and a pitchstone flake.
-The site has been designated a scheduled ancient monument by Historic Environment Scotland.
+The site has been designated a scheduled monument by Historic Environment Scotland.